jmereszko/2808ICT-Assignment/README.md

-# If you're raeding this, this is the correct branch for task 1 submission.
+# If you're reading this, this is the correct branch for task 1 submission.